rzarr/SLIPPER-docs/Classes/classCWaveFormContainer.md

 WDBDATA data;
 ```

-Structure containing the raw Waveforms of a single WaveDREAM board.
+Object containing the raw Waveforms of a single WaveDREAM board.

 ## Protected Attributes Documentation